 The position on the left for a right-hand bend gives you the furthest view through the corner.
 Stay fairly wide, but avoid anything that might be slippery near the edge.
 Don’t cut to the apex because you will be leaning over and therefore your body will be in the opposing lane.
 Also, unless the road is open and you can see right the way through the corner, the view from the apex is not as good as the view slightly wider.

 Once you spot the exit, adjust your line so that you end up roughly in the middle of the lane as you exit, just to give yourself some leeway in case you hit something slippery.

 When cornering left, position your bike near the centre line unless you have other vehicles coming towards you, in which case move slightly left.
 At the apex of the corner you will be roughly in the middle of the lane.

-As you approach the corner, watch for hazards that could be slippery such as road markings, gravel that has been dragged onto the road (this can happen on the inside of left-hand bends if cars or trucks cut the corner), and manhole covers.
+As you approach the corner, watch for hazards that could be slippery such as road markings, gravel that has been dragged onto the road (this can happen on the apex of left-hand bends if cars or trucks cut the corner), and manhole covers.